Skip to main content

 Our dedicated team at Tyndall is here to help during the difficult time that comes after a loss.
 We understand that navigating all of the paperwork and processes involved can be challenging so we will help walk you through gathering the necessary documents needed to complete closing the accounts of your loved ones.

 Adding designated beneficiaries to an account before someone passes is highly recommended to help ensure that your assets are passed on according to your wishes.
-If you or your living loved ones do not currently have beneficiaries listed on your accounts you can do so by completing this form.
+If you or your living loved ones do not currently have beneficiaries listed on your accounts, you can do so by completing this form.

 Documents You May Need to Complete the Process of Closing a Deceased Member's Account